 The U15s were at home to Crossley Heath, on the first team pitch.
 Kirkham were dominant throughout the game with accurate, clinical phase play.
 Jason Choi lead from the front with two long range tries.
 Kirkham’s try line was never breached, thanks to swift line speed and aggressive tackling.
 This was a good result for the boys and well deserved after a hard pre-season.

 KGS U14 vs Crossley Heath

 In the opening fixture of the U14’s season the spectators were treated to an entertaining contest between two talented sides.
-Kirkham enjoyed plenty of possession early in the first half and managed one try through Tobias Parkinson, who also kicked the conversion.
+Kirkham enjoyed plenty of possession early in the first half and managed one try through Tobias , who also kicked the conversion.
 For the middle third of the match, both sides tried hard to play a handling game, moving the ball to the wider channels which was encouraging to see.
-Parkinson picked up a second try late in the second half following some slick passing from the KGS backline.
+Tobias picked up a second try late in the second half following some slick passing from the KGS backline.

 Headmasters 1st XV vs Crossley Heath

 Lost 45-0 The Headmasters 1st XV had their first ever outing away at Crossley Heath.
 In an exciting new venture for the school, the boys who took the field increased the amount of boys at Kirkham experiencing 1st XV rugby this week to over forty.
 The game was a strange one, equal for long periods.
 The inexperienced KGS XV gave away try's at crucial moments.
 With 20 minutes to play the score was 22-0 to Crossley Heath and this would probably have been a fairer final score.
 KGS had long spells of possession, at times in the opponents twenty two, however the team were unable to convert pressure into points.
 The boys were disappointed however they should be proud of their exploits.
 The team was almost exclusively U17, with four fifth form making the starting line up.
 Every player will gain from the experience and in future fixtures they will be able to convert those periods of pressure into points.